 Squid Support designed for the real world

 You can get enterprise-savvy, real-world support, whichever platforms and operating systems that you use.
-Support that focuses on the practicalities of running Squid in your organisation, as well as providing code fixes if you really need them.
+Support that focuses on the practicalities of running Squid in your organization, as well as providing code fixes if you really need them.

 What's different now?

 The real trick is understanding that Open Source is a service, not a product, and that Squid is there to be used, not merely admired and developed as code.
-Sirius has designed, built, supported and managed Squid systems since 1998, for Independent Schools to ISPs, Garages to Government.
-We understand Squid at the source code level yes, but more importantly we understand how it is used by organisations in the real world, and in it's various workloads.
+SiriUS has designed, built, supported and managed Squid systems since 1998, for Independent Schools to ISPs, Garages to Government.
+We understand Squid at the source code level yes, but more importantly we understand how it is used by organizations in the real world, and in it's various workloads.
 We have built and run thousands of machines responsible for billions and billions of pounds, euros and dollars of business value.
 We know how to support Squid in the way you need and want it to be supported.